 Which is first: Milk or Tea?

-The debate of whether to pour milk before tea or tea before milk made tea experts interesting in experimenting the difference and announce it to the public.
+The debate of whether to pour milk before tea or tea before milk made tea experts interested in experimenting the difference and announce it to the public.
 Originally, milk was always added before tea to prevent the cracking of the delicate china cups.
 Although tea experts agree with this, they also stated that pouring milk after pouring hot tea alters the flavour of the tea.

 When surfing health-related websites, it is noticeably stated than hidden that tea is considered as a health booster.
 The best for heart health, longer life, lowering cholesterol, weight loss, alertness and bone strength is tea.